pippinbarr/cart263-2019/slides/inheritance-and-polymorphism/inheritance-and-polymorphism.md

 - So inheritance is pretty great!
 - It allows us to define higher level classes that take care of common elements, and then to define child classes that add specifics without having to also define the generic stuff again
-- This solves our problem of different kinds of balls in Pong - we would define one `Ball` class that handles all the default behaviour of a ball, and then `extend` that class into child classes that add different behaviours
+- This solves our problem of different kinds of balls in Pong - we would define one `Ball` class that handles all the default behaviours of a ball, and then `extend` that class into child classes that add different behaviours

 ---